SimOgaard/SpetsDev/README.md

 ## High priority checklist: (things bellow gets put here to be queued)

-for some reason pixel perfect camera only works with extended resolution pixel perfect camera make PlanarReflectionManager, RenderReplacementShaderToTexture, NormalsReplacementShader and cloud resolution update with screen resolution

 any shader like water reflection that has a displacement of uv coordinates given screen coordinates are not scalable. meaning if we have a different resolution they render differently. each resolution should have the same amount of pixels that are displaced.

 really high aspect ratios needs to have smaller pixels